tart-telescope/tart_website/docs/docs/install/tart-tools.md

-# Tart Tools

-The tart-tools python package [tart_tools](https://github.com/tmolteno/tart_modules) provides a command line interface manage a TART telescope using the restful-api.

-Here is the documentation for the `tart-tools` package, formatted in clean, organized Markdown.

----

 # TART Tools Package Documentation

 The `tart-tools` package (found in the [tmolteno/tart_modules](https://github.com/tmolteno/tart_modules) repository) provides a suite of command-line interface (CLI) utilities for interacting with the **Transient Array Radio Telescope (TART)**.